Economy of South India: Tamil Nadu

 Salem Steel Plant (SSP), a unit of Steel Authority of India Limited (SAIL), is a steel plant involved in the production of stainless steel.
-It is located along the Salem — Bangalore National Highway 44 in the foothills of Kanjamalai in Salem district, Tamil Nadu, India.
+It is located along the Salem — Bengaluru National Highway 44 in the foothills of Kanjamalai in Salem district, Tamil Nadu, India.
 The plant has an installed capacity of 70,000 tonnes per annum in its cold rolling mill and 3,64,000 tonnes per annum in the hot rolling mill.
 It also has the country's first stainless steel blanking facility.

 Tamil Nadu has most number of engineering Institutions in India.
 Chennai is referred as the Gateway of South India.
 Chennai is the second leading Software exporter in India.
 Companies such as Cognizant, Covansys, Xansa, Verizon, iSoft, Invensys, Schneider Electric and many others are Chennai based companies in India.
 Infosys has set up India's largest software development centre to house 25,000 software professionals at an estimated investment of Rs 12.50 billion (Rs 12.5 billion) in Chennai.
 Chennai has become the most preferred BPO hub in India and South Asia.
 Chennai is sometimes referred to as the Health Capital of India or the Banking Capital of India, having attracted investments from International corporations and the World Bank and it is called as Detroit of Asia.

 Tamil Nadu has a network of about 110 industrial parks/estates that offer developed plots with supporting infrastructure.
 Also, the Government is promoting other industrial parks like Rubber Park, Apparel Parks, Floriculture Park, TICEL Park for Biotechnology, Siruseri IT Park, Agro Export Zones among others.

 The heavy engineering manufacturing companies are centred around the suburbs of Chennai.
 Chennai boasts presence of global car manufacturing giants like Ford, Daimler, Hyundai, BMW, Mitsubishi, Komatsu, Yamaha, Nissan and Renault as well as home grown companies like MRF, JK Tyre, TI Cycles of India, Ashok Leyland TVS and Mahindra and Mahindra.
 Chennai is also home to Indian Institute of Technology, Madras.
 The Koyambedu Bus Stand (Asia's largest bus stand) operated by CMDA is the first bus stand in India to get the global positioning system which will use sensors to track vehicles on the move.
 Kalpakkam nuclear power plant, Neyveli Lignite Corporation, and the Narimanam natural gas plants provide sources of fuel and energy for the nation.
 55% of electricity from wind power produced in India from wind mills comes from Tamil Nadu.
 The Kalpakkam Mini Reactor (Kamini) is the only U-233fueled operating reactor in the world.